ubccr/coldfront/docs/pages/deploy.md

 Create a config file for ColdFront.
 For a complete list of settings [see here](config.md).

+!!! note
+    The config file needs to be readable by nginx user.
+Ensure you have the appropriate permissions set.
+For example:
+    ```
+    $ chmod 640 /etc/coldfront/coldfront.env
+    $ chgrp nginx /etc/coldfront/coldfront.env
+    ```

-Create the file `/srv/coldfront/coldfront.env` and set at least the following
+Create the file `/etc/coldfront/coldfront.env` and set at least the following
 variables:

 ```bash